rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-0902884070f17015-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
-- futures-and-options
 - bank-guarantee
+- collateral
+- empanelment
 - fixed-deposit
-- collateral
-- margin-requirements
+- futures-options
-- approved-banks
+- margin
 title: Revision in List of Approved Banks for the Issuance of FDRs and BGs
 ---